reservoirpy/reservoirpy/docs/source/getting_started.rst

     the inputs.

     In a more realistc context, you will probably need to quickly define these matrices and to tune some of their parameters.
-You can use the :py:mod:`reservoirpy.mat_gen` to achieve this:
+You can use the :py:mod:`reservoirpy.mat_gen` module to achieve this:

     .. doctest::